-Based on closing price of Melcor shares on December 31, 2018 (\$12.29).
+- 1. Based on closing price of Melcor shares on December 31, 2021 (\$14.24). - Janet Riopel joined the Board on February 1, 2022, thus the value of her shares at year end is not included.

 Equity Compensation Plan Information

 Securities Authorized for Issuance under Equity Compensation Plans